roiskhoiron/flutter_chat_realtime/README.md

 ### How I can run it?
 - 🚀 Clone this repository
-- 🚀 Run below code in terminal of project
+- 🚀 Run below code in terminal of project thanks

   - start socket server
   ```terminal